12 Longest Bridges In The World | 2023 Edition

 Country: China

-Tianjin Grand Bridge is a part of Beijing-Shanghai High-Speed Railway that runs between Qingxian and Langfang.
-The bridge requires only 10.9 hectares per routed kilometer (less than half the land area than a railway embankment which requires 28.4 hectares).
+Tianjin Grand Bridge is part of the Beijing-Shanghai High-Speed Railway that runs between Qingxian and Langfang.
+What’s notable about this bridge is its efficiency in land use, requiring only 10.9 hectares per routed kilometer, which is less than half the land area needed for a railway embankment (28.4 hectares).

-To shorten the construction period and avoid several individual structures for crossing railways and roads, the bridge features the elevated track design.
-It contains 32 meter long tubular girders, each weighing 860 tons.
+To streamline construction and minimize the need for separate structures to cross railways and roads, the bridge adopts an elevated track design.
+It incorporates 32-meter-long tubular girders, with each girder weighing 860 tons.

 2. Changhua–Kaohsiung Viaduct